shkhuz/shkhuz.github.io/blog/2025/11/05/nix-and-electron.md

 I guess the python version I got from nixpkgs didn't come bundled with `distutils`.
 Searching online, I saw that `distutlils` was a depreciated module (I guess) and wasn't being shipped in newer python versions.
 As my experience with Nix was somewhat new, installing a specific python version with a specific python module was difficult, as I didn't fully "get" the Nix language just yet.

 Instead of fixing this and wasting time fixing something I won't use again, I searched for a better solution. `better-sqlite3` has prebuilt binaries for many more ABIs than `sqlite3`.
-So after a quick look at their GitHub, I decided to go for it.
+So after a quick look at their [https://github.com/WiseLibs/better-sqlite3](GitHub), I decided to go for it.
 I changed `package.json`:

 ```diff
   "dependencies": {